kuzzleio/documentation/src/sdk-reference/js/6/collection/list/index.md

 ## Resolves

-Resolve to an object containing the following properties:
+Resolves to an object containing the following properties:

 | Property   | Type    | Description  |
 |--------------|---------|-------------|